-Native to Indonesia, the oil has been used traditionally to relieve respiratory problems such as bronchitis, asthma, and whooping cough.
+Native to Indonesia, gurjun oil has been used traditionally to relieve respiratory problems such as bronchitis, asthma, and whooping cough.

-Perhaps the oldest use of gurjun oil is in the treatment of respiratory issues.
+The oldest use of gurjun oil is perhaps in the treatment of respiratory issues.
 Gurjun oil has been found to stimulate the immune system and nudge it into action against chest and throat problems.

-As a natural expectorant, it can help to shift mucus and phlegm blocking airways and prevent obstructed breathing, inhibiting excess coughing and allowing air to move freely through the respiratory system.
+As a natural expectorant, it can help to shift mucus and phlegm blocking the airways, as well as prevent obstructed breathing, inhibiting excess coughing and allowing air to move freely through the respiratory system.

-Diffusing and inhaling gurjun oil is a great way to experience these benefits.
+Adding a few drops of gurjun oil to an electric diffuser and inhaling is a great way to experience these benefits.

 Gurjun oil has been found to have both antifungal and antibacterial properties, allowing it to inhibit the growth of harmful organisms.

-The antimicrobial properties of the oil also make a great toner and cleanser for the skin.
-People have found antiseptic and anti-inflammatory qualities of gurjun oil are particularly useful for tackling skin conditions that cause inflammation and redness, such as acne.
+The antimicrobial properties of gurjun oil also make a great toner and cleanser for the skin.
+People have found that the antiseptic and anti-inflammatory qualities of gurjun oil are particularly useful for tackling skin conditions that cause inflammation and redness, such as acne.